hubmapconsortium/workspace_tutorial/notebooks/01_intro.md

 ## Starting your first workspace
 It's time to start up your first workspace!
 The workspaces are located [here](https://portal.hubmapconsortium.org/workspaces).
 Learn how to launch a workspace and link datasets by watching the Tango tutorial [here](https://portal.hubmapconsortium.org/tutorials/workspaces).

+Start a workspace with a template called _insert name_.
+> **_NOTE:_**  Insert name of workspace here.

+The datasets that are used in the other modules of this tutorial are already available in the created workspace.
+You still have to upload the notebooks.
+Upload notebook 02_data_examination.ipynb and 03_data_retrieval.ipynb to the workspace (within the Jupyter Lab environment, click the upload arrow).